-- 3.1 Of relevance to the PSCO or the surveyor authorized by the Administration is the following: - .1 the intended loading and unloading programme of the ship; - whether unloading and stripping operations can be effected in accordance with the P and A Manual and if not the reason why it cannot be done; - .3 the constraints, if any, under which the efficient stripping system operates (i.e. back pressure, ambient air temperature, malfunctioning, etc.); - .4 whether the ship proceeds to, remains inside, or leaves a Special Area; and - .5 whether the ship requests an exemption from the prewashing and the discharge of residues in the unloading port. - 3.2 When tank washing is required without the use of water the PSCO or the surveyor authorized by the Administration is to be informed about the tank washing procedure and disposal of residues. - 3.3 When the Cargo Record Book is not up to date, any information on prewash and residue disposal operations outstanding should be supplied.
+- 3.1 Of relevance to the PSCO or the surveyor appointed or authorized by the Administration is the following: - .1 the intended loading and unloading programme of the ship; - whether unloading and stripping operations can be effected in accordance with the P and A Manual and if not the reason why it cannot be done; - the constraints, if any, under which the efficient stripping system operates (i.e. back pressure, ambient air temperature, malfunctioning, etc.); and - .4 whether the ship requests an exemption from the prewashing and the discharge of residues in the unloading port. - 3.2 When tank washing is required without the use of water the PSCO or the surveyor appointed or authorized by the Administration is to be informed about the tank washing procedure and disposal of residues. - 3.3 When the Cargo Record Book is not up to date, any information on prewash and residue disposal operations outstanding should be supplied.